French, BA

 Career Outlook

-Career fields using French include:
+Career fields that involve using French include:

 • advertising, marketing and communications